 Arkansas Rental Lease Agreement Templates

-The Arkansas Rental Lease Agreements are property management documents that establish a legally-binding relationship between a landlord and tenant regarding the leasing of residential or commercial space.
-The agreement specifies the legal obligations each party must uphold, including, but not limited to the rent amount ($), the maximum number of guests, rent due date, and lease term (excluding month-to-month).
+An Arkansas rental lease agreement is a property management document used for establishing a legally-binding relationship between a landlord and a tenant.
+The agreement specifies the amount and due date for rent, the maximum number of guests, the start and end dates of the lease, and much more.
 It is highly recommended that both parties keep a copy of the completed and signed lease so that it may be easily referred to in the case of a dispute or to clarify the terms of the lease.

 Types (6)